 Woven Products - When starting a weaving project, it is important to choose the proper yarn for the warp and the weft, plus having the proper sett.
+Warp is the lengthwise yarns or threads of a project attached to the loom, held under tension during weaving.
+Weft is the crosswise yarn or thread of a project, passed over and under warp yarns or threads.
+Sett is the number of warp yarn or thread strands per inch measured over the warp.
+It is also known as ends per inch.
 The technique used, edge finishing and the final blocking certainly contribute to the attractiveness of the woven item.
 There is great opportunity in weaving to express originality and creativity, plus showcasing the difficulty of design to gain the highest scores.
 In the end, the overall visual or tactile impact of the project can also impress the judge favorably.